Dataform Field Naming Standards

 Other datatypes

-All other datatypes should stick to the Pascal Case convention.
+All other datatypes stick to the Pascal Case convention but will not have a prefix or suffix.

 Examples: